This page is designed to answer the following questions:

 - There is no more uncertainty – living with symptoms such as memory loss or hallucinations can be upsetting if the cause is unknown but having an accurate diagnosis can help an individual to understand why it is happening and how to move forward.

-When an individual is diagnosed with a mental health condition, dementia or learning disability, it is important that their care and support are assessed using a person-centred approach and any necessary adjustments are made as soon as possible.
+When an individual is diagnosed with a mental health condition, dementia or learning disability, it is important that their care and support are assessed using a person-centred approach and that any necessary adjustments are made as soon as possible.

-For example, an individual that is diagnosed with depression may need their care staff to prompt and encourage them to take their medication and maintain a positive attitude around them to help prevent their mood from becoming low.
+For example, an individual that is diagnosed with depression may need their care staff to prompt and encourage them to take their medication and maintain a positive attitude around them to help prevent their mood from becoming too low.

 It is important to understand that the care requirements of individuals with mental health conditions, dementia and learning disabilities will change over time.
-Psychosis, depression and anxiety may be manageable with medication or therapy for periods of time but an event may trigger a relapse, which can result in changes to an individual’s behaviour and their needs.
+Psychosis, depression and anxiety may be manageable with medication or therapy for periods of time but an event may trigger a relapse, which can result in changes to an individual’s behaviour and needs.
 An individual with a learning disability may develop more independent living skills and require less support as they get older.
 As there is currently no cure, individuals with dementia will become less independent over time and require more support.